ibm-cloud-docs/Cloudant/guides/replication_guide.md

 data flows continuously.
 All subsequent changes to the source database are transmitted to the target database in real time.

-Continuous replication is triggered by clicking the `Make this replication continuous` check box when you define a replication task in the {{site.data.keyword.cloudant_short_notm}} Dashboard, or by setting the [`continuous`](../api/replication.html#checkpoints) flag in the {{site.data.keyword.cloudant_short_notm}} API.
+Continuous replication is triggered by clicking the `Make this replication continuous` check box when you define a replication task in the {{site.data.keyword.cloudant_short_notm}} dashboard, or by setting the [`continuous`](../api/replication.html#checkpoints) flag in the {{site.data.keyword.cloudant_short_notm}} API.

 Two-way replication can be made continuous in one or both of the directions,